I know all about that intern life. It can be difficult and stressful, especially if what you really want is to have a full-time job!

-I’ve been interning for Miss Millennia Magazine all summer, and it has been a great experience.
-I love it so much, actually, that about two weeks into the internship I knew that I wanted to stay for longer than just this summer.
-I didn’t know exactly how to go about turning my three-month internship into a permanent gig, though.
-But, I made sure that I did the absolute best I could with every task I was given, and even took on some extra projects.
+When I first joined the team at Miss Millennia Magazine four years ago, I worked as a summer intern.
+I loved it so much that about two weeks into the internship I knew that I wanted to stay for longer than just those few months.
+I didn’t know exactly how to go about turning my three-month internship into a permanent gig, but I made sure that I did the absolute best I could with every task I was given and even took on some extra projects.
 I wanted to impress everyone on staff.
 This, I hoped, would land me a permanent position at the end of the summer.

-Some of us take a temporary internship only as a resume builder—something to impress future employers to get us a job we actually want.Some use an internship to test out a job or field to see if this career is a good fit.
-Others look at an internship as an opportunity to get their foot in the door at a company for which they want to work full-time.
+Some of us take a temporary internship only as a resume builder—something to impress future employers to get us a job we actually want.Some use an internship to test out a job or field to see if that career is a good fit.
+There is nothing wrong with either of those two goals, but others look at an internship as an opportunity to get their foot in the door at a company for which they want to work full-time.

 1. Prove that You Belong

 At first, you’ll probably feel a bit uncomfortable in your new position, and that’s ok.
 After a while, you should feel as though you fit right in.

 To prove that you belong, you need to not only act the part, but be the role.
 Stick to the dress code.
 Be on time.
 Treat everyone with respect, whether you’re speaking to or about someone.
 Avoid the urge to check social media and text, except during your lunch break.
 In other words, always remain professional.

 Here is a great video (which is only five minutes!) with some do's and don'ts of interning from Jackie Fern.
 Jackie has interned at some pretty high-power companies, so she really knows what she's talking about.
 In this video, she gives some great insight on ways you can prove you belong in this company starting the minute you walk through the door.

 If you follow these basic rules, people will notice that you are an asset to the team, trust me.

 2. Focus on Your Internship